John Smoltz: Return to the rotation (2005–2008)

-After three years as one of baseball's most dominating closers, the team's management agreed to return Smoltz to the starting rotation before the 2005 season.
+After three years as a closer, Smoltz returned to the starting rotation entering the 2005 season.
 His renewed career as a starter began inauspiciously.
 He allowed six earned runs in only 12/3 innings—matching the shortest starts of his career—as the Braves were blown out on Opening Day by the Marlins.
 Poor run support contributed to an 0–3 start despite stronger pitching performances by Smoltz.
 After these initial difficulties, though, things fell into place.
 At the All-Star break, Smoltz was 9–5 with an ERA of 2.68 and was chosen for the 2005 NL All-Star team.
 Smoltz gave up a solo home run to Miguel Tejada in the second inning of the American League's 7–5 victory and was charged with the loss.
 For his career, he was 1–2 in All-Star games, putting him in a tie for the most losses.

 Smoltz finished 2005 at 14–7, with a 3.06 ERA and 169 strikeouts while allowing less than one hit per inning.
 Smoltz had answered the critics who doubted he would be able to reach the 200-inning plateau after three years in the bullpen.
 Nonetheless, Smoltz's increased workload caused him to wear down toward the end of the season.

 Despite a sore shoulder, Smoltz pitched seven innings in the Braves' 7–1 win over the Houston Astros in Game 2 of the 2005 NL Division Series; it was the only game the Braves won in the series against the eventual National League champions.
 The victory over Houston gave Smoltz a 13–4 record as a starter (15–4 overall) with a 2.65 ERA in the postseason.
 In two of those post-season losses, he surrendered only unearned runs.
 He has the second-most postseason wins (15) behind only Andy Pettitte with 19.
 They are followed by Glavine (14) and Maddux (11).